 Surgical Sperm Retrieval: Sometimes, when vibrostimulation and electroejaculation have been tried and the results have been poor (little to no sperm), surgical sperm retrieval is attempted.
 This procedure is done by placing a needle into the testicle or surrounding structures to remove sperm cells.
 The number of sperm cells retrieved by this procedure is considerably less than other methods.
 The image beside highlights the structures that sperm can be extracted from.

 Semen Quality: We know that semen quality changes post SCI.
 This has to do with changes to the seminal fluid, however, the exact causes for these changes are still being researched.
 Typically, men with SCI have good sperm concentration (number of sperm), however, sperm motility (the amount the sperm move/swim) and what they look like (morphology) are most commonly affected.
+Your semen quality and quantity will determine what insemination option is most suitable for you.

 It is important to know the resources in your local area.
 A consultation with a medical professional before trying something like vibrostimulation (VS) is strongly recommended.
-Autonomic dysreflexia (AD) commonly occurs with vibrostimulation, therefore, it is not recommended that VS be done at home without medical advice.
+Autonomic dysreflexia (AD) commonly occurs with vibrostimulation, therefore, it is not recommended VS be done at home without medical advice.

-It is also important to know that sperm retrieval is the first step in determining your fertility potential.
+It is also important to know sperm retrieval is the first step in determining your fertility potential.
 Once sperm is obtained, it needs to be sent to a lab for an analysis to determine semen quality.
-The quality of sperm will determine the most appropriate method for insemination (aka baby making!).
+The quality of sperm will determine the most appropriate method for insemination (aka baby making!)

 There have been over 200 babies born in the last 30 years of the Vancouver Sperm Retrieval Clinic!